-- warrant, parallel sessions will be conducted.
-At minimum, 2 examiners will be assigned per session, each session covering one of the examination sections. - D.13.11.
-Candidates may choose to answer the oral examination questions in French, if prior notification has been given to the Chief Examiner.
-In this case, a separate, bilingual examination committee may be convened, as required. - D.13.12.
-Candidates must answer the majority of questions correctly in each section.
-The examiners per section will generate a single final mark sheet per candidate.
-Questions will be marked pass/fail.
-Examiners must reach consensus on their final grade. - D.13.13.
+- D.11.6.
+Candidates must correctly answer the majority of questions in each section.
+For each section, each examiner will generate a single mark sheet for each candidate.
+Examiners must reach consensus on the final grade. - D.11.7.
 Marks for each section shall be collated and reviewed by the Chief Examiner after all candidates have been examined.
-In addition to passing each section, candidates must answer 2/3 of all questions correctly. - D.13.14.
-A candidate who fails a single section of the membership oral exam in the first or second year of eligibility but who obtains a score in each remaining section of the exam of at least 80% is assigned a status of "incomplete oral examination".
-While this constitutes a failure, the candidate will only be examined on the failed sub-section in subsequent attempts subject to the limitations stated in these Regulations. - D.13.15.
-Results of the oral examination are not subject to appeal by the candidate.
+To succeed the Oral Examination, candidates must obtain 60% in each section and obtain an overall score of at least 10/15. - D.11.8.
+A candidate who fails a single section of the membership Oral examination but who obtains a score in each remaining section of the examination of at least 80% is assigned a status of "Incomplete Oral Examination".
+While this constitutes a failure, the candidate will only be examined on the failed subsection in subsequent attempts subject to the limitations stated in these Regulations. - D.11.9.
+Results of the Oral examination are not subject to appeal by the candidate.

-D.14.
+D.12.
 Notification of Written and Oral Examination Results

-Candidates shall be notified of the results of the written and oral examinations within a specified time.
+Candidates shall be notified of the results of the Written and Oral examinations within a specified time.

-- D.14.1.
-The Chief Examiner shall notify candidates of the result of the written examination by e-mail, telephone or regular mail within six weeks of the written examination.
-A portion of the fee as specified in the schedule of fees will be refunded if the applicant does not pass the written examination. - D.14.2.
-Notification of written exam results shall be communicated to the candidates as a Pass or Fail.
-For the written exam, if requested, and at the discretion of the Chief Examiner, candidates may be informed of Pass or Fail of individual sections of the exam (e.g. Section I Pass, Section II Fail, Section III Pass, Section IV Fail, Overall Fail).
-No other exam materials or results shall be shared in any way with the candidates. - D.14.3.
-Candidates who are unsuccessful in the written examination on three sittings must re-apply for permission to write.
-The candidate may not write the examination again until three years have elapsed since the last attempt. - D.14.4.
-The Chief Examiner shall notify candidates of the results of the oral examination by email, telephone or regular mail within one week of the oral examination. - D.14.5.
-Notification of oral exam results shall be communicated to the candidates as a Pass, Fail, or "Incomplete Oral Examination".
-For the oral exam, and especially in the case of an "Incomplete Oral Exam" result, candidates may be informed of Pass or Fail of individual sections of the exam. - D.14.6.
-Candidates who remain unsuccessful in the oral examination three years after passing the written exam become ineligible for further attempts.
-They must wait until three years have elapsed since becoming ineligible at which point they may re-apply for permission to re-sit the entire examination process, both written and oral. - D.14.7.
-Following the successful passing of the oral exam, the candidate is considered a Member of the CCPM, and their name will be added to the CCPM list of certified medical physicists.
-New Members will have their election to the CCPM ratified by the board at the next board meeting of the CCPM. - D.14.8.
-Framed certificates shall be mailed to successful candidates after election to the College. - D.14.9.
-For the Radiation Oncology Physics sub-specialty, the MCCPM certificate can simplify the application for USNRC Authorized Medical Physicist (AMP) status.
-However, acceptance of the MCCPM certificate for AMP status requires that the candidate was supervised for at least two years by a physicist who is certified by CCPM, ABR or ABMP.
-The College Bylaws state that at least one of the referee letters supporting the application for membership must be from a physicist who has MCCPM, FCCPM, ABR or ABMP certification, but it is not required that the candidate has been supervised for two years by this individual.
-In situations where a successful MCCPM candidate in the Radiation Oncology Physics subspecialty has not been supervised by a CCPM, ABR or ABMP certified physicist as required for USNRC AMP status, the Board may issue a MCCPM certificate stamped with the words "AMP Ineligible".
+- D.12.1.
+The Chief Examiner shall notify candidates of the result of the Written examination within six weeks of the Written examination. - A portion of the fee as specified in the schedule of fees will be refunded if the applicant does not pass the Written examination. - D.12.2.
+Notification of Written examination results shall be communicated to the candidates as a Pass or Fail.
+For the Written examination, if requested, and at the discretion of the Chief Examiner, candidates may be informed of Pass or Fail of individual sections of the examination (e.g. Section I Pass, Section II Fail, Section III Pass, Section IV Fail, Overall Fail).
+No other examination materials or results shall be shared in any way with the candidates. - D.12.3.
+The Chief Examiner shall notify candidates of the results of the Oral examination within one week of the completion of the Oral examination by all candidates. - D.12.4.
+Notification of Oral examination results shall be communicated to the candidates as a Pass, Fail, or "Incomplete Oral Examination".
+For the Oral examination, and especially in the case of an "Incomplete Oral Examination" result, candidates may be informed of Pass or Fail of individual sections of the exam.

-D.15.
+D.13.
 Revocation of Membership